nemequ/icc-travis/README.md

 then icc will no longer be intalled by default (mainly useful if you want to use FORTRAN not C).

-Note that the only well-tested component is currently ICC.
 If you have issues with other components please file a bug and we'll try to work with you to make the process as smooth as possible.

 Use a space to separate argument names from values (*i.e.*, `--dest /opt/foo` not `--dest=/opt/foo`.

 ### Sourcing ~/.bashrc

-Due to some oddities in how Travis works and ICC is set up, it's not feasible to have the installer script set up the environment and have that persist later in the build process.
+Due to some oddities in how Travis works and Intel tools are set up, it's not feasible to have the installer script set up the environment and have that persist later in the build process.
 The best we can do is write some initialization data to ~/.bashrc for you to later source into